zdravkov/kendo-docs/api/wrappers/php/Kendo/Data/DataSourceTransport.md

 ### create

-Options for remote create data operation, or the URL of the remote service.
+The configuration used when the data source saves newly created data items.
+Those are items added to the data source via the add or insert methods.If the value of transport.create is a function, the data source invokes that function instead of jQuery.ajax.If the value of transport.create is a string the data source uses this string as the URL of the remote service.

 #### Returns
 `\Kendo\Data\DataSourceTransport`